Vision is the de facto essence of business.

 Vision rules:

-- Simplicity - let everyone understand, but especially your target customer.
+Simplicity – Let everyone understand, especially your target customer.

-- Connecting with values - we certainly do not only create businesses to achieve some financial goals but we are based on some very well-drawn values.
+Connecting with values – We certainly do not only create businesses to achieve financial goals, but we base them on well-defined values.

 What are the benefits of a well-planned vision?